 Define Time Off Request Rules

-Being transparent and clear with your employees is the first step when dealing with time off requests.
+Being transparent and clear with your employees is the first step when dealing with time-off requests.
 By having clearly defined rules, you can avoid conflict among you and your staff.
 So what kind of rules should you have?

 First of all, your employees should know how to submit their requests.
-The easiest way to submit time off request is by using a leave management software.
+The easiest way to submit a time-off request is by using leave management software.
 All employees should be trained on how to use the software during their onboarding process.
 If your company does not have a leave management system, now is the time to get one.
 Otherwise, you will be stuck using outdated methods such as taking paper requests, which may get lost, forgotten, or filed incorrectly.
-Instead of keeping track of several paper requests, or even a mass amount of email requests, you can track everything on one screen using a leave management software.
+Instead of keeping track of several paper requests, or even a mass amount of email requests, you can track everything on one screen using leave management software.

 One last thing: know the legal requirements.
-There are state laws and federal laws for managing time off requests, such as religious holidays and civic duties.
+There are state laws and federal laws for managing time-off requests, such as religious holidays and civic duties.
 Under the Fair Labor Standards Act, employers aren't required to pay employees for serving on jury duty.
 However, this may be different according to state laws, so be sure to check the specific laws in your state.

-Having the right leave management software is critical in order to plan ahead and save time.
+Having the right leave management software is critical to plan ahead and save time.
 With Dominion's Leave Management Platform, you can customize your time off policy to exactly how you want it.
 You can also have multiple policies assigned to your employees as you see fit.
 What's even better, all of your leave management information will flow directly into payroll, eliminating dual entry and risk of human error.

 Ready to see how Dominion's Leave Management Platform can help you manage your time off requests better?

 Interested in learning how Dominion Systems can help your company?